ashutoshmjain/gita/src/how.md

 ## Favicon
 The favicon [^favi] for this web-app is a [Trefoil Knot](https://en.wikipedia.org/wiki/Trefoil_knot).
 Trefoil is the first non-trivial knot - means it can't be further simplified into an "unknot" (a circle).
 In `Vaidik` scriptures, Trefoil is considered as the most fundamental `Karm Bandhan`.
 The three colors indicate the three basic potencies of creation - the color charges of particle physics or the three `gunas` of `Vaidik` science.

 Trefoil knot is also "Chiral" - means the mirror image of Trefoil exists (Unlike a "circle" where mirror image has no meaning).
 In that sense, it is the first three dimensional structure that passes the [parity symmetry](https://en.wikipedia.org/wiki/Parity_(physics)).
-In `Vaidik` science, chirality is considered the basis of manifestion.
+In `Vaidik` science, chirality is considered the basis of manifestation.
 A self contained mirror image allows the manifestation(s) to ask the question - who am I? - the very reason eternal knowledge binds itself into actions.

 ## Cover Photo
 The cover picture is a pencil sketch of `Ganesa` by [Madan Maholvi](https://poems.shutri.com).

 In `Hindu` mythology, `Ganesa` is considered as the embodiment of superior intelligence.
-On account of his intelligence, he is the first  "problem solver" diety.
-In that, `Ganesa` (being the mind child of `Siva`) represnts the supreme consciousness.
-As per `Vaidik` science, the evolution (rise of consciouness) takes place to determine the answer to the profound question - "who am I?"
+On account of his intelligence, he is the first  "problem solver" deity.
+In that, `Ganesa` (being the mind child of `Siva`) represents the supreme consciousness.
+As per `Vaidik` science, the evolution (rise of consciousness) takes place to determine the answer to the profound question - "who am I?"
 The limitation, however, is `Ganesa` can't suggest the questions, he can only provide the answers.
 Framing the right set of questions is thus left to the evolution.

 > One who has all the answers doesn't know of any question!